appdecostudio/SwiftPolyglot/README.md

 SwiftPolyglot will ensure that:
 - Translations are provided for every language that you specify
 - Translations are in a `translated` state

+**Note:** SwiftPolyglot was created to fulfil a requirement for my apps.
+As such, I have only added what is needed for my use case.
+I welcome any and all contributions here to make SwiftPolyglot more flexible and work for even more use cases.

 ## Installation